California Women’s March Cancelled After Worries That Protesters Would Be ‘Overly White’

-A women’s march that was set to take place in Eureka, California on January 19 has been cancelled over concerns that there would not be enough diverse participants, Newsweek is reporting.
+A women’s march that was set to take place in Eureka, California, on January 19 has been cancelled over concerns that there would not be enough diverse participants, Newsweek is reporting.
 The protest’s organizers confirmed the cancellation in a Facebook post.

 “The local organizers are continuing to meet and discuss how to broaden representation in the organizing committee to create an event that represents and supports peoples who live here in Humboldt,” the statement read.